When you were handed a piece of paper and a box of crayons as a kid, what did you draw?

-There are still many studies to be done on color psychology, but color is important to us physically and mentally.
+There are still many studies to be done on color psychology, but the color is important to us physically and mentally.
 After all, if we didn’t need color, we wouldn’t have evolved to be able to see such a wide spectrum—and what a drab world that would be!

-You can use color and color psychology to help influence your mood, improve your study habits, and even to be a smart shopper.
+You can use color and color psychology to help influence your mood, improve your study habits, and even be a smart shopper.
 Try noticing those colors of the rainbow more often in your life—you might be surprised by what you find.

 Photo by Pink Sherbet Photography